R0uter/gfw_domain_whitelist/README.md

 If you use this PAC file, you may need a proxy which not billing with flow.

-This white list come frome [Spider for GFW white domain list](https://github.com/R0uter/gfw_domain_whitelist_spider)
+This white list come from [felixonmars dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list)

-For more infomation
+More infomation
 -------
 Please go to [WIKI](https://github.com/R0uter/gfw_whitelist/wiki)